Top 6 Data Analytics Skills Every Analyst Needs in 2025

 What It Means:

-Python and R are two of the most popular languages in data science.
-They come with a wide range of tools for analysis, visualization, and machine learning.
+In data science, Python and R are two of the most used languages.
+They come with a lot of tools for machine learning, analysis, and visualization.

 Why It Matters: